qmk/qmk_firmware/keyboards/ergodox_ez/keymaps/jkurthoconnor/readme.md

 #### Using 'Manual Mode'

 Start the teensy loader.

-  - if desired, turn on Verbose mode (via Help Menu)
+(If desired, turn on Verbose mode via Help Menu.)

 Load the `.hex` file via 'File Menu / Open Hex File' (or via the page icon).